 The Council did conclude ongoing litigation before this date but after 31 March 2022.
 The result of this event is that £1,886,880 was paid to the Council on 15 June 2022.
-The figures in the financial statements and notes have been adjusted to reflect the impact of this information, where relevant.
+The figures in the financial statements and notes have been reviewed in light of this information and no adjustments were required.